scc365/tutorial-ryu/README.md

 The controller template provided here allows a connected OpenFlow-enabled device to act as an Ethernet Hub.
 But it is important to understand how this controller is programmed to be able to build your own.

-- The Python class `Controller` extends the Ryu provided class `RyuApp`, so some functionality is handled automatically.
+- The Python class `Controller` extends the Ryu provided class `OSKenApp`, so some functionality is handled automatically.
 For example, when a datapath establishes a connection with the controller, the controller sends a [`Features Request`](https://ryu.readthedocs.io/en/latest/ofproto_v1_3_ref.html#ryu.ofproto.ofproto_v1_3_parser.OFPFeaturesRequest).
 - The function `features_handler` is set to be the response handler for the automatically sent Features Request.
 This is done via the Python function decorator ` @set_ev_cls(ofp_event.EventOFPSwitchFeatures, CONFIG_DISPATCHER)`.
 The function itself does have a use in this Hub controller.
 It installs a flow table modification with the lowest priority that just sends the packet to the controller, so this flow table entry acts as a flow table miss rule.
 - The function `packet_in_handler` is set to be the handler for [`Packet In` events](https://ryu.readthedocs.io/en/latest/ofproto_v1_3_ref.html#ryu.ofproto.ofproto_v1_3_parser.OFPPacketIn).
 When a packet comes into the controller (as is set to be the default defined in the `features_handler` function), this function handles the event.
 In this implementation it takes the event, extracts the datapath information, creates an output action that is to output the packet on all ports (flood), and sends this packet out using the action.
 Perhaps the most important take-away is the following line that specifies the flood action:
   ```Python